mendix/azure-kubernetes-cicd-reference-impl/README.md

 jdbc:sqlserver://<*DBSRVNAME*>.database.windows.net:1433;database=<*DBNAME*>;user=<*USERNAME*>@<*DBSRVNAME*>;password=<*PASSWORD*>
 ```

-Replace the following tokens, example is taken from the Azure SQL database created earlier:
+Replace the following tokens, example values in the table below are taken from the Azure SQL database created earlier in this howto:

 |Token|Value|
 |-----|-----|